 Every job and profession is different, so you should check with your employer or your professional association by-laws to confirm the impact a Bankruptcy or a Consumer Proposal may have on your career.

-What debts can a consumer proposal include?
+What debts can be included in a Consumer Proposal?

-UNSECURED DEBT: A Consumer Proposal provides protection from and can eliminate most unsecured debts.
+A Consumer Proposal provides protection from and can eliminate most unsecured debts.
 Examples of unsecured debts are as follows: